endrebodi/endreBodi/README.md

 ### Fun Facts 🎪
 I love riding my MTB and use Arch btw.

-Thanks for stopping by and checking out my profile!
+### Thanks for stopping by and checking out my profile 👍

 Feel free to reach out if you have any questions or would like to collaborate on a project.